roglew/guppy-proxy/README.md

 # Guppy Proxy

 The Guppy Proxy is an intercepting proxy for performing web application security testing.
 Its features are often similar to, or straight up rippoffs from [Burp Suite](https://portswigger.net/burp/).
-However, Burp Suite is expensive which makes a proxy like Guppy inevitable.
+However, Burp Suite has its own issues (search, licensing) which led to the creation of Guppy.

 ![screenshot](https://github.com/roglew/guppy-static/blob/master/ss_main.png)